Patrick Regan OBE

 Sarah is a Social Worker working with vulnerable families in London.
 She is passionate about seeing individuals encounter freedom and restoration, and seeing communities transformed.
 She lives in North London and attends KXC

 Lord Richard Chartres

 Lord Chartres became the 132nd Bishop of London in November 1995 and retired on 31st March 2017.
 He was educated at Hertford Grammar School and studied history at Trinity College Cambridge.

-He is President of Bible Society, an Honorary Bencher of the Middle Temple, Chairman of the Ecumenical ‘London Church Leaders’, a Fellow of the Society of Antiquaries, a WWF-UK Ambassador and is associated with numerous other London organisations.
+He is President of Bible Society, an Honorary Bencher of the Middle Temple, Chairman of the Ecumenical ‘London Church Leaders', a Fellow of the Society of Antiquaries, a WWF-UK Ambassador and is associated with numerous other London organizations.

 He is married to Caroline, a freelance writer, and they have four children: Alexander, Sophie, Louis and Clio.

 I am delighted to be Kintsugi Hope Champion and wholeheartedly support their work.
 Primarily because this work is vital for a time such as this due to the inequalities and injustices laid bare by Covid in the health service, social care and other public services.
 Together with the long periods of isolation caused by several lockdowns of various levels there is a growing population hidden in society that needs culturally competent interventions and wider therapies sooner rather than later.
 Kintsugi is well placed to perform a significant role in this critical area of work, especially in black and minority ethnic communities who are disproportionately affected by the systemic failures in public services.